About Us Contact Shop

 1. Take some time to journal out the negative beliefs you have about yourself.

-2. Next, ask yourself how many of these beliefs came from another person, or how many of them stemmed from something mean that was said to you.
+2. Next, ask yourself how many of these beliefs stemmed from something mean that was said to you.

 Now you can start understanding how much of how you see yourself isn’t coming from you.
 It’s coming from the people who were bad to you.

-So start replacing those beliefs with positive ones that are going to help you grow and heal.
+These people don’t deserve to have control over how you see yourself, so start replacing those beliefs with positive ones that are going to help you heal and grow.

 8. Get Comfortable With Compliments